The Directors have pleasure in presenting the Ninety First Annual

 outlook for the future, the Board of Directors recommended a dividend

-of 35 per cent for the reporting year.
+year 40 per cent) for the reporting year.
 The dividend payout ratio for

-The earnings per share (basic) and the book value of the share as on 31s
+The earnings per share (basic) and the book value per share as on 31s

-During the year under review the net owned funds of your Bank increased
+During the year under report, the capital funds of your Bank increased

 6.53 per cent.
-The Capital Adequacy Ratio stood at 12.67 per cent as per
+The Capital Adequacy Ratio stood at 12.67 per cent as on

-previous year.
-The advances to export sector
+crore in the previous year.
+The outstanding advances to export sector

 NON-PERFORMING ASSETS AND PROVISION COVERAGE RATIO